 A representative of a treatment program, when asked about Motivational Interviewing, says “We don’t do that.
 It isn’t Twelve Step.”

-- Go to full article on The Destructive Battle over Recovery Methods
+- Full article on Destructive Battle over Recovery Methods (members/ subscribers)

 - See Related article on Twelve Step Alternatives

-- See Related article on the History of Differences over Addiction Treatment
+- See Related article on History of Differences over Treatment Resources

 - See related article on The Seven Challenges